skytap/well-architected-framework/operations/performance/README.md

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/operations/Discovery/discoveryworkloadsmedia/spimg3.png" width=650>

 Understanding the IO requirements of your application is important and starts at the migration planning stage.
 SOA storage technology differs from on-premises.
-For example, on-premises Power workloads often used Fiber Channel based Storage Area Networks (SANs) vs. Skytap on Azure using iSCSI across a ZFS based storage subsystem using SSD JBODS (Just a bunch of disks).
+For example, on-premises Power workloads often used Fiber Channel based Storage Area Networks (SANs) vs. {{site.SoA}} using iSCSI across a ZFS based storage subsystem using SSD JBODS (Just a bunch of disks).